 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - Unit rules

-- LAWS2227 Law in Action and at least two other level two Law and Society option units
+- Completion of at least 78 points which must include LAWS2227 Law in Action and at least one other level two Law and Society option unit

 - Contact hours

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.